markrossington/sidewinder-x2-marlin/README.md

   * `03-build-marlin.py`
   * `04-flash-marlin.py`

+# FAQ

+  1. If you're going to flash a new firmware, why not just use [Klipper](https://www.klipper3d.org)?
+     * Klipper will mean learning a whole new software ecosystem.
+This is a valuable learning project and **one I suggest to those who seek it**.
+However if you just want your printer to operate in the same way, but with better features: Marlin is the way to go.
+     * Feature wise Klipper used to be king, however the Marlin team are catching up with features such as linear advance and input shaping which are now both available.
+     * You absolutely need an additional computer (usually a Rapsberry Pi) constantly plugged into your printer.
+Not a problem for most of us who use Octoprint/OctoPi but still worth noting.
+Using Klipper your printer will not operate without this.
+     * The existing TFT screen will no longer work, there are great projects such as [Klipperscreen](https://klipperscreen.readthedocs.io) which will work with a screen plugged into your Raspberry Pi but this is extra hardware still.
+  2. Why are the scripts in Python and not X, Y or Z?
+      * I wanted this to work on as many platforms as possible.
+Python allows for this and is often installed on many peoples machines anyway.
+It's worth noting that building Marlin doesn't work on a Raspberry Pi at this point in time, this is a limitation of the toolchains and nothing I can control.
+  3. Why don't you have this new amazing feature installed?
+      * I might not know about it, [open an issue](https://github.com/markrossington/sidewinder-x2-marlin/issues/new).

 # TODO:

  - [ ] Add a nice way to input which marlin to download and which config to apply (ini file, command line args, command line UI)
  - [ ] Combine scripts
  - [ ] Neaten up and document scripts
  - [ ] Add a way to point at a repo of custom config
+ - [ ] Make instructions clearer for people who don't understand command line and software

 # Sources/Links